pokryfka/aws-xray-sdk-swift/Documentation/XRayRecorder_Segment.md

 ### `setAnnotation(_:​forKey:​)`

+Sets an annotation.

 ``` swift
 public func setAnnotation(_ value:​ String, forKey key:​ String)
 ```

+Keys must be alphanumeric in order to work with filters.
+Underscore is allowed.
+Other symbols and whitespace are not allowed.

+X-Ray indexes up to 50 annotations per trace.

+#### Parameters

+  - value:​ - value:​ annotation value
+  - key:​ - key:​ annotation key

 ### `setAnnotation(_:​forKey:​)`

+Sets an annotation.

 ``` swift
 public func setAnnotation(_ value:​ Bool, forKey key:​ String)
 ```

+Keys must be alphanumeric in order to work with filters.
+Underscore is allowed.
+Other symbols and whitespace are not allowed.

+X-Ray indexes up to 50 annotations per trace.

+#### Parameters

+  - value:​ - value:​ annotation value
+  - key:​ - key:​ annotation key

 ### `setAnnotation(_:​forKey:​)`

+Sets an annotation.

 ``` swift
 public func setAnnotation(_ value:​ Int, forKey key:​ String)
 ```

+Keys must be alphanumeric in order to work with filters.
+Underscore is allowed.
+Other symbols and whitespace are not allowed.

+X-Ray indexes up to 50 annotations per trace.

+#### Parameters

+  - value:​ - value:​ annotation value
+  - key:​ - key:​ annotation key

 ### `setAnnotation(_:​forKey:​)`

+Sets an annotation.

 ``` swift
 public func setAnnotation(_ value:​ Double, forKey key:​ String)
 ```

+Keys must be alphanumeric in order to work with filters.
+Underscore is allowed.
+Other symbols and whitespace are not allowed.

+X-Ray indexes up to 50 annotations per trace.

+#### Parameters

+  - value:​ - value:​ annotation value
+  - key:​ - key:​ annotation key

 ### `setMetadata(_:​)`

+Sets a metadata object.

 ``` swift
 public func setMetadata(_ newElements:​ Metadata)
 ```

+Keys starting with `AWS.` are reserved for use by AWS-provided SDKs and clients.

+#### Parameters

+  - newElements:​ - newElements:​ metadata object

 ### `setMetadata(_:​forKey:​)`

+Sets a metadata value.

 ``` swift
 public func setMetadata(_ value:​ AnyEncodable, forKey key:​ String)
 ```

+Overwrites previous value.

+Keys starting with `AWS.` are reserved for use by AWS-provided SDKs and clients.

+#### Parameters

+  - value:​ - value:​ metadata value
+  - key:​ - key:​ metadata key

 ### `appendMetadata(_:​forKey:​)`